ReLive Biotechnologies, Ltd. Completes Asset Purchase of Co.Don AG and Series A Financing Led By SHC, Furthering its Ambition to Become the Global Leader in Regenerative Therapies

 ReLive's ambition is backed by a team of top scholars and industry practitioners.

-The Company's founder Dr. Zhao is a seasonedscientist who completed his Ph.D. and post-docin Regenerative Medicine at the Faculty of Medicine at Utrecht University and Harvard Medical School.
-He served as the Director of Research & Development and Chair of Research Steering Committee at Vericel when its flagship product MACIÒ received approval from the FDA in 2017.
+The Company's founder Dr. Zhao is a seasoned scientist who completed his Ph.D. and post-doc in Regenerative Medicine at the Utrecht University and Harvard Medical School.
+He served as the Director of Research & Development and Chair of Research Steering Committee at Vericel when its flagship product MACI received approval from the FDA in 2017.

-The Company's COO, Zhang Xin is an experienced manager and operator of businesses in the healthcare industry as he held senior positions in multiple multinational medical companies and was the co-founder of Shandong WEGO Orthopedic Device Company Limited, a top-tier orthopedic device company in Asia and a STAR market-listed company.

-The Research and Development Director of ReLive, Dr. David Bichara, was lecturer in orthopedics at Harvard Medical School, and the director of preclinical research and development with Hyalex, a Boston-based orthopedic device company.

-Tilmann Bur, previously CEO of Co.Don AG, was also recruited by ReLive as Head of European Market.
-Mr. Bur will play a vital role in the global commercialization of ReLive's products with valuable experiences in Europe and connections within the industry.

-The Company also introduced the Strategy and Science Advisory Board that is composed of world-class academics, clinical experts, and top industry leaders, including a professor of Orthopedics at Harvard and the Director of Sports Medicine at Mayo Clinic.
+The Company introduced the Strategy and Science Advisory Board that is composed of world-class academics, clinical experts, and top industry leaders, including professors of Orthopedics at Harvard and the Director of Sports Medicine at Mayo Clinic.

 Besides the current therapies, a universal version of the cell therapy researched and developed by ReLive is now in the pipeline.
 The new features are more patient-friendly as the new generation does not require a second surgery.
 This upgrade will also make scale manufacturing possible.